 Do you want to be a professional shoe designer?
-You must learn how to select and specify shoe materials correctly.
+You must learn how to select and specify each shoe material correctly.
 Our newest book, The Shoe Material Design Guide, details all the shoe materials you will need to make modern athletic, classic casuals, and high fashion footwear.
 You will learn about all the materials used to make shoes.

 Each chapter covers a specific shoe material type.
 You will learn how each material is made, the options available, and how to specify the material correctly.
 We have chapters on shoe leather, textiles, synthetics, shoelaces, glue, reinforcements, hardware, logos, midsoles, outsoles, a complete shoe materials list and more!

 We have included annotated cross sections of over 30 different shoe types.
-You can see exactly how each material is used inside real production shoes.
+You can see exactly how each shoe materials are used inside real production shoes.
 Look inside basketball shoes, running shoes, track spikes, hiking boots, work boots, high heels, cowboy boots and many more!